Last updated: April 2026

 We only recommend products we've personally tested, researched thoroughly, or have strong reason to believe are worth your money.
 If something has real drawbacks, we say so.
 If a cheaper option is genuinely better, we say that too.

 Budget Homelab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+We may also participate in affiliate programs with other hardware manufacturers, software vendors, and retailers in the homelab and home server space.
+Any such relationships are covered by this disclosure.

 Per the Federal Trade Commission's guidelines (16 CFR Part 255), we are required to disclose any material connection between us and the products or services we recommend.
 Affiliate commissions constitute a material connection.
 This page, along with in-article disclosures, fulfills that requirement.